Job-Omondi/Codename---restrained/README.md

 # Codename---restrained
-start up of something new and motivated.
+Start up of something new and motivated.
+25. verily saved Christ is my King.
+He lives in me.